kizniche/Mycodo/mycodo-manual.md

 Type | Description
 --------- | ----------------------------------------------
-Average | Calculates the average of several Inputs.
+Measurement Average | Calculates the average of several Inputs.
+Measurement Verification | Ensures the greatest difference between any selected Inputs is less than Max Difference.
+The stored value is the average of the selected Inputs.

 Setting | Description